Venison Wild

 “Fuck off , Shane,” said Paul, who'd never really liked me, “you're just shitting it!”

 Back around the front of the house I pointed up to the window where the light had come from.
-Of course, now it was black and as indifferent as any other.
-I sensed someone looking down at us.
+Of course, now it was black and as indifferent as any other, but still, I sensed someone looking down at us.

-“Lee, I swear there was a fucking light.
+“Lee, I swear there was a fucking light on up there.
 I din't imagine it!”

 Lee stood looking up, figuring whether to take me seriously or not.
 He seemed to have pretty good information that the house would be empty but something was niggling him.
-While we were looking up at the window a very feint light then showed itself, but this time coming from the middle windows.
-It originated from somewhere deep in the thick of the house.
+While we were all stood looking up a feint light then showed itself anew, this time visible through the middle windows.
+Whatever it was, it originated from somewhere deep in the thick of the house.
 This time we all saw it and went sprinting for the van.
-As we got in I warned Lee and Paul to be careful as my joint was sitting unrolled up on the dash.
-Then I regretted top-loading it.
-With the boys back it'd be roach supper for me again.
+As we bundled in I warned Lee and Paul to be careful as my joint was sitting unrolled up on the dash.
+Then I regretted top-loading it, as with the boys back it'd be nothing more than roach supper for me again.

 Lee started up the van and put his foot down.
 Desperate to get up some speed he kinda pushed and urged the van forward like he was giddying on a horse.
-Then we were up and running, skidding back through the soft wet path, me holding the doors closed as there'd been no moment to slam and tie them shut.
-I watched Alan take my half prepared joint and twist and screw it into a cigarette, in that clumsy brutal fashion he had.
-Secretly I still harboured small hopes that he'd hand it back for me to spark up, but he didn't.
+Then we were up and running, skidding back through the soft wet path, me holding the doors closed where there had been no moment to slam and tie them shut.
+I watched Alan take my half prepared joint and twist and screw it into a cigarette.
+Secretly I still harboured hopes that he'd hand it back for me to spark up, but he didn't.
 He lit it himself, took five or six huge holding drags and then passed it on to Paul.
-All the while Lee was speeding in the wet, through black roads that led to god knows where.
+All the while Lee was speeding in the wet, through black roads that led to God knows where.
 I sat there in the back, waiting for the joint to be tossed my way, my heart pounding and thinking of blow-outs and 100ft drops into blackness.

 * * *

-It seemed like an eternity that we had been in the black, driving around dangerous country drops.
-The joint had left me completely wrecked.
-I was back laying on the mattress my mind chasing a million different inter-connected thoughts which I could visualize in my head.
-At one moment I even imagined that I was in my bedroom and it was somehow being driven around Britain.
-Every now and again I'd hear Lee droning on about joining a different motorway home as the police may be waiting for us along the common route.
-He kept saying that, over and over.
-I gave a look up and out the wind screen.
-God it was really black out there.
+It felt like we had been in the black an eternity, driving around dangerous country drops.
+The joint had left me completely wrecked, spaced out in a universe where time and space held no meaning.
+I was lain back on the mattress, my mind chasing a million different inter-connected thoughts which I had visualized in my head.
+In one instance I even imagined that I was in my bedroom, it somehow being driven around Britain.
+Every now and again I'd hear Lee droning on about joining a different motorway home as the police may be waiting for us along the expected route.
+He said that over and over.
+I gave a look up and out the front window.
+God, it was really black out there.
 Visibility was reduced to maybe a metre ahead by the power of one fading headlight.
 It felt like a film, or a video game.
-Everyone felt like that, I think.
+Everyone had that sensation, I think.
 No one was talking.
-We were all staring straight ahead, tuned into the moment, focussed on the cosy light we illuminated in the dark, all in the zone, hypnotized by the road ahead as we drove on an endless spot.
+We were all staring straight ahead, tuned into the moment, focussed on the single sabre of light we illuminated in the dark, all in the zone, hypnotized by the road ahead as we drove on an endless spot.

-“What da Jesus!” screamed Alan.
-“We fucking hit something... we' hit something!”
+“What in da Jesus!” screamed Alan.
+“We fecking hit summin... we hit summin!”

 “What was it?”asked Lee.
 “Did anyone see it?”
-We shook our heads collectively.
+We gave a collective shake of our heads.

-I scuttled over to the back of the van, pushed the doors open a foot and peered out.
-Nothing, just darkness, the smell of wet bark and exhaust fumes.
+I scurried over to the back of the van, pushed the doors open a foot and peered out.
+Nothing, just darkness, the smell of wet bark, and exhaust fumes.

 “Maybe it was an animal,” Alan said.